akash-mohandas/Hypermedia-Creation-and-Consumption/README.md

 thought so as to make easy workflow metaphors to create hyperlinked videos.

-C

-A

-Action :

-Import Primary video Import Secondary video Create new hyperlink

-Frame 93

-Select Link:

-Doctor Dinosaur Dinosaur2

-E

-Connect Video

-F

-Save File

-Frame 20

-B

-D
 ![diagram1](diagram1.png)

 In the above figure
 A) Shows you the actions to perform.
-  • Import video – loads the primary video on the left.
+  * Import video – loads the primary video on the left.
-  • Import link video – loads the secondary video to the right, you may load secondary videos multiple times in session because different links may need different videos.
+  * Import link video – loads the secondary video to the right, you may load secondary videos multiple times in session because different links may need different videos.
-  • Create new hyperlink – creates a new link with an editable name, centers a default bounding box (which you may edit) and adds it to a list of links which are displayed in C
+  * Create new hyperlink – creates a new link with an editable name, centers a default bounding box (which you may edit) and adds it to a list of links which are displayed in C
 B) Slider to move across frames for